Selberg zeta function and hyperbolic eisenstein series: The compact case

-When $S_l$ is compact, you have to give a sense to the convergence of $(\frac{1}{l^s}E_l(z,s))_l)$ on a domain that intersept $\Re s=1/2$ because the eigenvalues of $S_l$ cluster at every point of the continuous spectrum $[\frac{1}{4}, +\infty[$ of $S_0$ as $l\to 0$ (see for example \cite{jit}).
-To remove this problem we multiply the hyperbolic Eisenstein series by the Selberg Zeta function to obtain a family of holomorphic functions on $S_l$.
+When $S_l$ is compact, you have to give a sense to the convergence of $(\frac{1}{l^s}E_l(z,s))_l)$ on a domain that intersect $\Re s=1/2$ because the eigenvalues of $S_l$ cluster at every point of the continuous spectrum $[\frac{1}{4}, +\infty[$ of $S_0$ as $l\to 0$ (see for example \cite{jit}).
+To remove this problem we multiply the hyperbolic Eisenstein series by the Selberg Zeta function to obtain holomorphic functions.
+More precisely, we recall (see for example \cite{h1}, p.72) that in the compact case \begin{enumerate} \item $Z_l(s)$ is actually an entire function; \item $Z_l(s)$ has "trivial" zeros $s=-k$, $k\geq 1$, with multiplicity $(2g-2)(2k+1)$; \item $s=0$ is a zero of multiplicity $2g-1$; \item $s=1$ is a zero of multiplicity 1; \item the nontrivial zeros of $Z_l(s)$ are located at $\frac{1}{2}\pm i r_j$ of order for $r_j\not = 0$, equal to the dimension of the $\lambda_j$-eigenspace except for $s=1/2$ where $Z_l(s)$ has a zero of multiplicity equal to twice the dimension of the $(1/4)$-eigenspace. \end{enumerate} It follows that for $\Re s >0$, poles of the hyperbolic Eisenstein series are zeros of the Selberg Zeta function and the multiplicity of a pole of $E_l(z,s)$ is less or equal the multiplicity of the corresponding zero of $Z_l(s)$, then \begin{lemma} The product $Z_l(s) E_l(z,s)$ is a holomorphic function in $\Re s >0$. \end{lemma}